hexoshi/hexoshi/README.txt

 attempts to save them to Hexoshi's data directory (either the directory passed via Hexoshi's -d argument, or the "data" directory in the same location as hexoshi.py by default).
 If packaging Hexoshi for distribution, these files should be pre-generated.
-You can do this simply by running Hexoshi beforehand.
-You can also use the -m argument to force maps to be regenerated (if, for example, you have maps that were generated for a previous release cached).
+You can do so easily with the following command:

+    ./hexoshi.py -mq

+The -m option forces map generation, and the -q option causes the game to quit immediately after opening.
+Alternatively, simply running the game normally before distributing should work as long as no pre-existing map files already exist.

 SPECIAL CONTROLS